indieisaconcept/grunt-plugin/README.md

 ##### Install and Uninstall

-These commands are just wrappers around npm to provide support to install and removed plugins.
+These commands are just wrappers around npm to provide support to install and remove plugins.

 **Install**